Alaska Air Group (ALK) Q2 2017 Results - Earnings Call Transcript

 Shane R. Tackett - Alaska Airlines, Inc.

 Yeah.
 Hunter, you've got the basics right.
 So, all of our tickets are sitting in our Sabre partition.
 All of Virgin's tickets are sitting in theirs on different ticket stock.
-Our goal is not to transfer any of their tickets to our partition.
+Our goal is to not to transfer any of their tickets to our partition.
 We want to show up on the cutover date with only Alaska tickets in circulation, and we're going to basically do a drain-down to get there.
 It's a little different than others have done, but it significantly reduces the risk of the transition itself and it cuts out a lot of the testing works that you have to do to get ready for that, and lets us sort of focus on other readiness activities.
 So, that's essentially what's going to happen.

-So, Shane, you stopped selling tickets beyond that certain date in the – we're not saying exactly what the date is in the first call, you stopped selling today?
+So, Shane, you stopped selling tickets beyond that certain date in the – we're not saying exactly what the date is in the first, you stopped selling today?

 Shane R. Tackett - Alaska Airlines, Inc.

 Yes.
 So, we typically sell 330-day window.
 Virgin did as well.
 We're not selling 330 days on Virgin right now.
 I wouldn't necessarily construe that that's the date.
 It's just a convenient end of a schedule.
-And so, we start to decide exactly when we're going to stop selling the 984 (36:40) tickets, stop virgintickets.com in the future.
+And so, we still have to decide exactly when we're going to stop selling the 984 ticket stock, Virgin ticket stock in the future.
 But, right now, we're not selling it beyond April of next year.

 Hunter K. Keay - Wolfe Research LLC